$250k Life Insurance: $20-$300/mo Rates by Age (Term vs Whole Life 2026)

 Accidental Death Benefit

 This rider provides additional coverage over the policy face amount if death results from a covered accident.
-The cost is very inexpensive and should be considered.
+The cost is very inexpensive and should be considered, especially for those in high-risk occupations or with active lifestyles.

 Children’s Term Rider